- Military Basics

 USAGov, formerly known as the Federal Citizen Information Center, publishes the Consumer Information Catalog, the Consumer Action Handbook, operates the USAGov Contact Center, and a family of websites to provide free, timely, and useful government information to the public.

-Federal Deposit Insurance Corporation — The FCIC provides answers to questions about the federal government and everyday consumer issues.
-The FCIC is a partner in the Department of Defense Financial Readiness Campaign and assists by tailoring its Money Resource Information to Department of Defense personnel.
+Federal Deposit Insurance Corporation — The FDIC provides answers to questions about the federal government and everyday consumer issues.
+The FDIC is a partner in the Department of Defense Financial Readiness Campaign and assists by tailoring its Money Resource Information to Department of Defense personnel.

 Federal Reserve Board — The Federal Reserve website provides resources to educate leaders and consumers about regulations and practices that impact servicemembers and their families, like the Servicemembers Civil Relief Act.